bimvc/bimvc/wp-content/plugins/wp-cerber/readme.txt

 No. It's not possible and not recommended for compatibility reason.

-= Can this plugin works together with Limit Login Attempts? =

-No. WP Cerber is a drop in replacement for it.

 = I can't login / I'm locked out of my site =

 **How to get access (log in) to the dashboard?**

 There is special version of plugin called **WP Cerber Reset**.
-This version perform only one task.
+This version performs only one task.
 It will reset all WP Cerber settings to initial values (excluding Access Lists) and then will deactivate itself.

 To get access to you dashboard you need to copy WP Cerber Reset folder to the plugins folder.
 Follow those simple steps.

 1. Download wp-cerber-reset.zip archive to your computer using this link: [http://wpcerber.com/downloads/wp-cerber-reset.zip](http://wpcerber.com/downloads/wp-cerber-reset.zip)
 2. Unpack wp-cerber folder from archive.
-3. Upload wp-cerber folder to the plugins folder of your site using FTP.
-If you'll see a question about overwriting file, click Yes.
+3. Upload wp-cerber folder to the plugins folder of your site using FTP or file manager from the hosting control panel.
+If you see a question about overwriting files, click Yes.
 4. Log in to the your site as usually.
 Now WP Cerber disabled completely.
 5. Reinstall WP Cerber again.
 You need to do it, because WP Cerber Reset can't acting as normal plugin.